olliepalmer/parallel-worlds-course/pages/2020/about.md

 - Use this presentation to _add value to the narrative audio work_, highlighting elements that you want listeners to hear.

+### Overview of creative processes

-### Overview of creative processes from the course: 20% of final grade
+Overview of creative processes from the course: 20% of final grade

 - Choose a small selection of the exercises you have completed in class, or through the class podcast.
 Present the exercises, and what you personally learnt from them, as if you are presenting to an audience who have never heard of them before.
 - The presentation should be 2-4 minutes long, and can use any audiovisual media you see fit, e.g. a presentation, a pre-recorded video or audio file, a PDF, or another format of your choosing.